 - Cycled across the Seto Inland sea via the Shimanami Kaido

-- Rode a scooter around the Taiwanese islands Lyudao and Lanyu
+- Rode a scooter and explored Taiwanese offshore islands Lyudao and Lanyu

 15 weeks / ~4 months